noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 :::info Why a single hash?
 Compute on L1 is expensive, but storage is extremely expensive!
 To reduce overhead, we trade storage for computation and only commit to the messages and then "open" these for consumption later.
-However, since computation also bears significant we need to use a hash function that is relatively cheap on L1, while still being doable inside a snark.
+However, since computation also bears significant cost we need to use a hash function that is relatively cheap on L1, while still being doable inside a snark.
-For this purpose a modded SHA256 was chosen, modded here meaning that it fits the output value into a single field element using the modulo operator.
+For this purpose a modified SHA256 was chosen, modified by fitting the output value into a single field element using the modulo operator.
 :::

-Some additional discussion/comments on the message structure can be found in [The Republic](https://forum.aztec.network/t/the-republic-a-flexible-optional-governance-proposal-with-self-governed-portals/609/2#supporting-pending-messages-5).
+Some additional discussion/comments on the message structure can be found in the forum post, [The Republic](https://forum.aztec.network/t/the-republic-a-flexible-optional-governance-proposal-with-self-governed-portals/609/2#supporting-pending-messages-5).

-Since any data that is moving from one chain to the other at some point will live on L1, it will be PUBLIC.
-While this is fine for L1 consumption (which is public in itself), we want to ensure that the L2 consumption can be private.
+Since any data that is moving from one chain to the other at some point will live on L1, it will be public.
+While this is fine for L1 consumption (which is always public), we want to ensure that the L2 consumption can be private.
 To support this, we use a nullifier scheme similar to what we are doing for the other [notes](./../state/note-hash-tree.md).
-As part of the nullifier computation we then use the `secret` which hashes to the `secretHash`, this ensures that only actors with knowledge of `secret` will be able to see when it is spent on L2.
+As part of the nullifier computation we use a `secret` which hashes to a `secretHash`, which ensures that only actors with knowledge of the `secret` will be able to see when it is spent on L2.

 Any message that is consumed on one side MUST be moved to the other side.
 This is to ensure that the messages exist AND are only consumed once.
-The L1 contracts can handle one side, but the circuits must handle the other.
+The L1 contracts handle one side and the circuits must handle the other.

 :::info Is `secretHash` required?
-We are using the `secretHash` to ensure that the user can spend the message privately with a generic nullifier computation.
+We are using the `secretHash` to ensure that the user can spend the message privately with a nullifier computation.
-However, as the nullifier computation is almost entirely controlled by the app circuit (except the siloing, see [Nullifier Tree](./../state/nullifier-tree.md) ) applications could be made to simply use a different nullifier computation and have it become part of the content.
+However, as the nullifier computation is almost entirely controlled by the Aztec contract (the application circuit, except the contract siloing - see [Nullifier Tree](./../state/nullifier-tree.md)).
+Contracts could compute a custom nullifier to have the `secretHash` included as part of the computation.
-However, this reduces the developer burden and is quite easy to mess up.
+However, the chosen approach reduces the developer burden and reduces the likelihood of mistakes.
-For those reasons we have decided to use the `secretHash` as part of the message.
 :::

 <!-- TODO: the name "inbox" feels wrong in this context. -->